Harry37x2/Harry37x2/README.md

 - I'm learning how to create what i actually imagined.

-- 🌱 Currently learning JavaScript ES6 and ReactJS
+- 🌱 Currently learning JavaScript ES6 and ReactJS combined with Firebase
 - Next will be Node.js and React Native